dzintars/infra/roles/nvidia/docs/README.md

 ## 4) Now we can install our nvidia driver

-But first let us take a selfi... no seriously we need to take a selfi with our lovely linux installation because it can be fucked... just kidding :D, it will not!
+But first let us take a selfie... no seriously we need to take a selfi with our lovely linux installation because it can be fucked... just kidding :D, it will not!

 ## 5) Before we install we first need to uninstall previous drivers, probably nouveau.